-A candidate may exercise his option to voluntarily exit from B.Sc. programme temporarily for a semester during the B.Sc. programme, by registering for a 'DROP option' in the beginning of the semester to meet the family / personal exigencies.
-All the norms as mentioned in the above section (12.2) shall be applicable for the candidates utilizing semester drop option.
+A candidate may exercise his option to voluntarily exit from B.Sc. programme temporarily for a semester during the B.Sc. programme, utilizing the DROP option to meet the family / personal exigencies.
+All the norms as mentioned in the above section 12.2 shall be applicable for the candidates utilizing semester drop option.